huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 [HUNT Cloud - External Kista Export Order](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-external-kista-export-order.pdf) (pdf)

 Data space leaders and Data space compliance officers can request external kistas where collaborators outside HUNT Cloud can download data made available directly from your lab.
 The order is co-signed by downloader outside HUNT Cloud.
-Read more about External kistas in our [FAQ transfer section](/faq/external-transfer/).

 ::: details Clarification of the form fields